-This occurrence encouraged our missionaries to select from among their hearers such as appeared the most seriously impressed with divine truths, and to form them into a class of Catechumens, in order to give them more particular instruction, and prepare them for holy baptism.
-They also resolved to erect a proper chapel, spacious enough to accommodate some hundred hearers, as the room in their house, hitherto used for that purpose, was not sufficiently large.
+This occurrence encouraged the missionaries to select from among their hearers such as appeared the most seriously impressed with divine truths, and to form them into a class of Catechumens, in order to give them more particular instruction, snd to prepare them for holy baptism.
+They also resolved to erect a proper chapel, as the room in their house, hitherto used for their meetings of worship, was not sufficiently large to accommodate their hearers, which occasionally amounted to some hundreds.

-They likewise began to build boats, and make various implements and utensils for the Esquimaux, hoping thereby to introduce a degree of civilization among them, to prevent their going to the south to steal boats, and also in a small measure to lessen the expenses of the mission, by bartering these articles to the natives for whalebone and blubber.
+They likewise began to build boats, and make various implements and utensils for the Esquimaux, hoping thereby to introduce a degree of civilization among them, to prevent their going to the south to steal boats, and also to lessen the expenses of the mission, by bartering these articles to the natives for whalebone and blubber.

-In the year 1774, four of the missionaries undertook a voyage for the purpose of exploring the coast to the north of NAIN.
+- In the year 1774 four of the missionaries undertook a voyage for the purpose of exploring the coast to the north of NAIN.
 This expedition was attended with most melancholy consequences.
-After enduring incredible disasters and escaping many imminent dangers, they suffered shipwreck on their return, the vessel being driven on a rock, where she remained fixed, and finally broke.
-After spending a most anxious night, they betook themselves early the next morning to the boat.
+After enduring incredible disasters and escaping many imminent dangers, they suffered shipwreck on their return, the vessel being driven on a rock, where she remained fixed, and finally broke to pieces.
+After a most anxious night, they early the next morning betook themselves to the boat.
 This was likewise dashed against the rocks.
-Two of them, the brethren, Brasen and Lehman lost their lives; the other two, Haven aud Lister, together with the sailors, saved themselves by swimming, and reached a barren rock.
-Here they suffered incredibly from hunger and excessive cold, and must inevitably have perished, had they not found it practicable to draw the boat on the rock, and so far to repair the damage she had sustained, as to venture themselves into her, on the fourth day after their shipwreck.
-The wind was in their favour; and they had the good fortune to be observed by an Esquimaux in his kajak, who towed them into the harbour of NAIN.
+Two of them, the brethren Brasen and Lehman, lost their lives; the other two, Haven and Lister, together with the sailors, saved themselves by swimming, and reached a barren rock.
+Here they suffered incredibly from hunger and excessive cold, and must inevitably have perished, had they not found it practicable to draw the boat on the rock, and so far to repair the damage she had sustained as, on the fourth day after their shipwreck, to venture again into her.
+The wind was in their favour; and they were providentially observed by an Esquimaux in his kajak, who towed them iuto the harbour of NAIN.